Saint Barthélemy: Flora

-As the terrain is generally arid, the hills have mostly poor soil and support only cacti and succulent plants.
+As the terrain is generally arid.
+The hills have mostly poor soil and support only cacti and succulent plants.
 During the rainy season, the area turns green with vegetation and grass.
-The eastern part of the island is greener as it receives more rainfall.
-A 1994 survey has revealed several hundred indigenous species of plants including the naturalized varieties of flora; some grow in irrigated areas while the dry areas are dominated by the cacti variety.
+The eastern part of the island is greener, with more rainfall.
+A 1994 survey revealed several hundred indigenous species of plants, including the naturalized varieties of flora.
+Some grow in irrigated areas, while the dry areas are dominated by cacti.

 Sea grapes and palm trees are a common sight with mangroves and shrubs surviving in the saline coastal swamps.
 Coconut palm was brought to the island from the Pacific islands.
 Important plants noted on the island include flamboyant trees, frangipanis, sabal palms, wild trumpet and Manchineel trees.

 Other trees of note include the royal palm, sea grape trees in the form of shrubs on the beaches, and as 5 to 7 m trees in the interior areas of the island, aloe or aloe vera (brought from the Mediterranean), the night blooming cereus, mamillaria nivosa, yellow prickly pear or barbary fig which was planted as barbed wire defences against invading British army in 1773, Mexican cactus, stapelia gigantea, golden trumpet or yellow bell which was originally from South America, bougainvillea and others.

 Fauna

-Marine mammals are many, such as dolphins, porpoises and whales, are seen here during the migration period from December until May.
+Marine mammals include dolphins, porpoises and whales, are seen here during the migration period from December until May.
 Turtles are a common sight along the coastline of the island.
 They are a protected species and on the endangered list.
-It is stated that it will take 15–50 years for this species to attain reproductive age.
 Though they live in the sea, the females come to the shore to lay eggs and are protected by private societies.
 Three species of turtles are particularly notable.
 These are: The leatherback sea turtles are the largest of the type found here, sometimes measuring as much as 3 m (average is about 1.5 m) and weighing about 450; the hawksbill turtles, are found near reefs, generally about 90 cm in diameter and weigh about 60 and their diet consists of crabs and snails; and the green turtles, herbivores, generally about 90 cm in diameter and live amidst tall sea grasses.